The War on Poverty: Then and Now

 The War on Poverty has not failed us, but our economy has.

-Our economy and social fabric have changed significantly in the last 50 years.
+Our economy and social fabric have changed significantly in the past 50 years.
 Demographic shifts, rising income inequality, and insufficient access to jobs and education pose new policy challenges.
 Too often, our public policies have not met the needs posed by these trends.

 It is time for a renewed national commitment to reduce poverty.
 Half in Ten, a project of the Center for American Progress Action Fund, the Coalition on Human Needs, and The Leadership Conference on Civil and Human Rights, believes we must set and work toward a national goal of cutting poverty in half in 10 years.
 To get there, we need an investment agenda that addresses the needs of 21st-century America and the demands of a global economy.
 It is time to raise the minimum wage, close the gender pay gap, and create better-quality jobs.
 It is time to invest in work and income supports that cut poverty and expand economic opportunity, and learn from local initiatives that work at the cutting edge of poverty reduction.